Madis0/sodium-fabric-translations/README.md

 ### Where can I find the original language file?

-At the moment, [dev/stable branch en_us.json](https://github.com/CaffeineMC/sodium-fabric/blob/dev/src/main/resources/assets/sodium/lang/en_us.json) is used.
-Some strings may be appended from the equivalent dev branch file.
+At the moment, [dev/stable branch en_us.json](https://github.com/CaffeineMC/sodium-fabric/blob/dev/src/main/resources/assets/sodium/lang/en_us.json) is used, along with some older strings.

 ### Why does this exist?